-Source: Transport for London WebCAT Connectivity Assessment Toolkit (https://tfl.gov.uk/info-for/urban-planning-and-construction/planning-with-webcat/webcat
+Source : Transport for London WebCAT Connectivity Assessment Toolkit (https://tfl.gov.uk/info-for/urban-planning-and-construction/planning-with-webcat/webcat

 - 6.42 The Forum considers TfL's PTAL calculation to be a cost-effective means of assessing public transport accessibility in connection with development proposals in view of its maturity, the simplicity of its calculation and the wide availability of calculation tools.
-A PTAL value can be quickly established for an individual address and TfL's PTAL Assessment Guide enables the benefits of proposed changes in public transport (for example the relocation of a bus stop) to be quantified in a simple and objective way. - 6.43 Hampstead's chronic traffic problems mean that even relatively small increases in demand, particularly those associated with the many popular schools which lie within the Plan Area, can have a disproportionate impact and responses during Community Engagement indicated particular concern over schools which attract pupils from other parts of London, resulting in additional journeys into the Plan Area from outside.

-- 6.44 Having carefully considered the needs of the Plan Area, and taking into account the below-average provision which currently exists, the Forum has concluded a PTAL score of 5 or above can reasonably be considered to be the minimum rating for health and educational institutions (in view of the heightened safeguarding needs associated with these sites), and for sites where a significant number of additional journeys are proposed. - 6.45 In line with Camden's Planning Guidance 7 Transport, the Forum has concluded that the measure of 'person trips' should be used as the starting point to assess transport impact and for this purpose an expectation of 100 new person trips per day represents a significant threshold, given the specific context of the Plan Area, above which special care is required to ensure that public transport facilities are adequate. - 6.46 The National Planning Policy Framework (NPPF paragraph 34) requires plans and decisions to ensure that developments generating significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximized.
+A PTAL value can be quickly established for an individual address and TfL's PTAL Assessment Guide enables the benefits of proposed changes in public transport (for example the relocation of a bus stop) to be quantified in a simple and objective way. - 6.43 Hampstead's chronic traffic problems mean that even relatively small increases in demand, particularly those associated with the many popular schools which lie within the Plan Area, can have a disproportionate impact and responses during Community Engagement indicated particular concern over schools which attract pupils from other parts of London, resulting in additional journeys into the Plan Area from outside. - 6.44 Given the current conditions of traffic congestion and air quality, the Forum has concluded that new health and educational facilities (with heightened safeguarding needs and where a significant number of additional journeys will be generated) should be located in areas with a good PTAL score for existing or planned public transport connectivity.
+The Forum recognizes that some transitional arrangements will be needed and therefore expects a PTAL score of 4 for the first 5 years of the Plan to 2023 and 5 for the remainder of the Plan's lifespan.
+Due to the critical importance of promoting sustainable transport, including public transport usage, the responsibility will lie with developers to justify any exception to this approach: for example; by demonstrating that the travel patterns would not lead to increases in traffic at peak times, or that a Travel Plan could mitigate harmful effects of congestion and air pollution. - 6.45 In line with Camden's Planning Guidance 7 Transport, the Forum has concluded that the measure of 'person trips' should be used as the starting point to assess transport impact and for this purpose an expectation of 100 new person trips per day represents a significant threshold, given the specific context of the Plan Area, above which special care is required to ensure that public transport facilities are adequate. - 6.46 The National Planning Policy Framework (NPPF paragraph 34) requires plans and decisions to ensure that developments generating significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximized.

-Policy TT3: Public Transport
+Policy TT3: Public transport